wwarthen/RomWBW/Source/Images/ReadMe.txt

   | C:\RomWBW\Binary>copy /b hd1024_prefix.dat + hd1024_zsdos.img + hd1024_ws4.img hd_multi.img

+Since the hd512 format does not utilize a partition, you do not prefix the hd512_xxx.img files with anything.
+They are ready to write to your media as is.

 In general, the hd1024 format is considered the better format to use.
-It provides doubles the directory space and places all slices inside of a hard disk partition that DOS/Windows should respect as "used" space.
+It provides double the directory space and places all slices inside of a hard disk partition that DOS/Windows should respect as "used" space.